jabranham/personal-website/_drafts/making-academic-website.md

         - jekyll-sitemap

     # Build settings
-    markdown: redcarpet
+    markdown: kramdown

 Jekyll uses this file to set sitewide settings.
 So I just tell it the title of my site, my email adddress, and a few other things that various parts of my site use.
 It's easier to define variables here rather than go hunting through the other files for your site.
-The last few lines tells jekyll how I want markdown handled - you can probably delete this.
-The default is probably just fine.
+The last few lines tells jekyll how I want markdown handled.
+I use `kramdown` for the moment because it correctly handles footnotes.

 # Step 3: Make your homepage
 The file `index.md` contains your homepage.
 So if you're using